 Times change.
 Markets change.
 Are your portfolios keeping up?
-If you are using traditional, old-school asset allocation techniques, the answer is probably, no. At HCR, we’ve broken free from the past and utilize what we call Modern Portfolio Design™ when developing portfolios for clients and our financial advisor partners.
+If you are using traditional, old-school asset allocation techniques, the answer is probably, no. At HCR, we utilize what we call Modern Portfolio Design™ when developing portfolios for clients and our financial advisor partners.

 Traditionally, a diversified portfolio has focused on asset class allocation and has been split among U.S. stocks, foreign stocks, bonds, and cash.
 More recently, the concept has been expanded to include additional asset classes such as real estate, gold, commodities, emerging markets, and foreign bonds.

-However, since the turn of the century, investors have learned that traditional diversification strategies focusing on asset classes did little to protect them from the two brutal bear markets that occurred within a nine-year span.
+However, since the turn of the century, investors have learned that traditional diversification techniques focused only on asset classes did little to protect them from the two brutal bear markets that occurred within a nine-year span.
 As such, HCR believes that classic asset allocation alone has fallen well short of investors' expectations - and more importantly, their needs.

-A modern approach to portfolio diversification is created by moving beyond the traditional strategy of mixing of asset classes.
-At HCR, we believe that Modern Portfolio Diversification™ is achieved by also incorporating:
+A modern approach to portfolio design is created by moving beyond the traditional strategy of mixing of asset classes.
+At HCR, we believe that Modern Portfolio Design™ is achieved by incorporating:

 - Multiple Strategies

 … And then diversifying across all of the above in a customized fashion in order to meet the individual needs of each and every client - All in a single portfolio.